AU-AIST-2110-Instructors/Project04-Template/README.md

 - You can either start by copying the solution of part 3 posted in D2L, or continue on your own implementation (make sure to copy and paste your solution into this repository).

 ## (NEW) Presentation
-On 11/25, you will have the opportunity to present your game to the class, showcasing it to both your classmates and the instructor.
+On 11/25, you will present your game to the class, showcasing it to both your classmates and the instructor.
+Details on the presentation format will be detailed in class and announcements.

 ## How to Submit